ManuTowers3158/Camara_Lidar_Architectures_Jetson_Xavier_Optimization/README.md

 3. LiDAR Sweep Reduction: Impact on memory and latency
 4. FP16 Optimization: Enabling half-precision in voxelization and sparse encoder

-## Results

-## Results Table

-The table below summarizes the performance metrics for various schemes:

 ## Results Table